 Brand purpose can be a powerful way to connect with both employees and consumers, helping define your brand soul.

-While this Venn diagram looks somewhat crazy at first, trust me, it works as an excellent tool for building your brand’s purpose.
+This Venn diagram looks somewhat crazy at first.
+It works as an excellent tool for building your brand’s purpose.
 This Venn diagram has four significant factors, which match up:

-- Does it fit with what consumers need or want?
+- To start, does it fit with what consumers need or want?

-- Does it fit the core values of your team?
+- Next, does it fit the core values of your team?

-- Does it deliver your passion in loving what you do?
+- Then, does it deliver your passion in loving what you do?

-- Can you build a beloved and successful branded business.
+- Finally, can you build a beloved and successful branded business.

 Your brand purpose will come to life at the intersection that meets the consumer needs, fulfills your passion, stands behind your values, and yet still builds a successful branded business.